Chipsee/Documentation/docs/source/TutorialGuide/index.rst

 Tutorials and Guides
 ====================

-This section contains tutorials and guides about Chipsee Industrial PCs, Monitors, and System on Modules.
+This section contains tutorials and guides about Chipsee Industrial PCs, Displays, and System on Modules.

 * :ref:`IPC Mounting Guide <MIPCG>`